droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 }
 ~~~

-TODO: the [tutorial][] needs to be updated.
+TODO: the [basic tutorial][] needs to be updated.
 After tutorial update, explanation above should also be updated.

 ### Run